diegozain/alles/projects/opti/gravity/README.md

 # Gravity inversion
-diego domenzain
+diego domenzain.
 September 2020 @ Colorado School of Mines

 ## What is gravity inversion?